tmalsburg/chamois/README.md

 Chamois is a Python application that aims to make eye-tracking experiments on reading behavior as easy as possible.
 The focus is on stimulus presentation and recording of user responses.
 Chamois doesn’t support any particular eye-tracker out of the box.
 But it is relatively easy to make it work with any eye-tracker that has a Python API.
-Over time, examples for various eye-trackers will be included in this repository which can then be used as templates.
+An simple demo experiment for TRACKPixx3 trackers is linked below.

 **Current status:** I wrote Chamois for my own lab and share it without any warranty.
 It largely works, but is still in early stages of development may have some rough edges.